-Introduction from the Group Chief Executive Officer
+Introduction from the Group Chief Financial Officer

 One element of the Group’s business, under the subsidiary PSG Connect Limited, is carried out through a franchise network.
-As these franchises operate under the 'PSG' brand and Group ethos We require them to follow our supplier due diligence policy and monitor compliance with this.
+As these franchises operate under the “PSG” brand and Group ethos We require them to follow our supplier due diligence policy and monitor compliance with this.

 The Group provides technology solutions to the legal and property sectors and supplies conveyancing searches and due diligence products to support our clients (predominantly law firms) in providing services to their customers.
 Our IT and finance functions operate from Reading and the operations, franchising and HR base is in Barnsley.

 Our suppliers and customers are based in the United Kingdom save for some IT support provided to Us from a trusted partner in Mangalore, India (and where we have put in place a contract with model clauses for GDPR and provided training to the service personnel) and email services provided from the United States of America.